GaseousIce/GaseousIce/README.md

 - Gamer who unwinds with games in free time, kinda enjoy rhythm games more
 - Fascinated by cybersecurity and DevOps discussions

+## Contact Me

+Want to connect?
+Feel free to reach out on Discord!
+Click the Discord widget above to send me a direct message.

+**Pro tip:** Start your message with some context about why you're reaching out (collaboration ideas, questions about a project, tech discussions, etc.) rather than just "hi" or "found your GitHub" - it helps me prioritize and respond more effectively! 🚀